We are currently working with the Army to identify the best site on which to build the new museum.

 We are planning to hold two or three major events each year, and numbers will be kept relatively low, with daily attendances starting at around 1,000 and growing to 3,500.

 A typical event is likely to include arena demonstrations, living history groups, equipment displays and re-enactments.

-If visitor numbers are on target the museum will directly employ around 40 full-time equivalent staff by Year 7, and we hope many of these jobs will appeal to local people.
-We anticipate an additional boost to local jobs as a result of the museum’s positive impact on the local tourism economy, and through the use of local suppliers and businesses to support the construction and operation of the museum.
+We anticipate that the museum team could eventually grow to around 40 full-time equivalent staff, and we hope many of these jobs will appeal to local people.
+We also anticipate an additional boost to local jobs as a result of the museum’s positive impact on the local tourism economy, and through the use of local suppliers and businesses to support the construction and operation of the museum.

 We will continue to hold local consultation events, and have also established a Community Liaison Group to facilitate communication, share information and engage in constructive discussions about the design, construction and operational aspects of the museum project.
 The group’s terms of reference are available through local parish councils.

 The museum will be the most significant civil-military integration site in the area, and the only one operating outside military security fencing.
 Volunteering, participation and a range of activities will bring communities together, providing opportunities to become part of a vibrant, friendly and inclusive museum community.